mahrev/eks-logs-collector/README.md

 1. Configure AWS CLI on the system where you will run the below commands.
 The IAM entity (User/Role) should have SSM permissions.

 2. SSM agent should be installed and running on Worker Node(s).
+[How to Install SSM Agent link](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-manual-agent-install.html)

 3. Worker Node(s) should have required permissions to communicate with SSM service.
 IAM managed role `AmazonEC2RoleforSSM` will have all the required permission for SSM agent to run on EC2 instances.
 The IAM managed role `AmazonEC2RoleforSSM` has `S3:PutObject` permission to all S3 resources.